 The L relay of the test line operated, in turn operates the BA relay.
-The BA relay operated, operates the TR relay through its 700 ohm winding over the same circuit as described in paragraph 5, except this time through the make contact of the Cl relay, the A relay being operated.
-The TR relay operated, functions as previously described and locks in a circuit traced from ground through its 600 ohm winding and make contact, make contact of the C relay, break contacts of the CA and SB relays, to battery through the winding of the ST-A relay, which operates.
-The ST-A relay operated, functions as described in paragraph 5 and in addition closes a circuit operating the D relay.
-The circuit for operating the LF relay of the line finder circuit under test is traced from ground on the armature and inner make contact of the ST-A relay, through the break contact of the GA relay, make contact of the C relay, sleeve and ring of the TEST jack and plug in the line finder circuit, to battery through the 1000 ohm winding of the LF relay.
-The LF relay operated, starts the selector hunting for the battery on the H terminal of the test line, as in the case of a regular call.
-With the exceptions already stated, the line, trip, starting, line finder and district circuits function as for a regular call.
+The BA relay operated, operates the TR relay through its 700 ohm winding over the same circuit as described under "ORIGINATING CALL" except this time through the make contact of the Cl relay, the A relay being operated.
+The TR relay operated, functions as previously described and locks in a circuit traced from ground through its 600 ohm winding and make contact, make contact of the C relay, break contacts of the CA and SB relays, to battery through the winding of the STA relay, which operates.
+The STA relay operated, functions as described under "ORIGINATING CALL" and in addition closes a circuit operating the D relay.
+The circuit for operating the LF relay of the line finder circuit under test is traced from ground on the armature and inner make contact of the STA relay.

-When the ST-A relay operates, the circuit for operating the D relay is traced from ground on the armature and outer make contact of the ST-A relay, break contact and winding of the D relay, to battery on the armature of the B relay.
+53. With the STA relay operated, the circuit for operating the D relay is traced from ground on the armature and outer make contact of the STA relay, break contact and winding of the D relay, to battery on the armature of the B relay.
 The D relay operated, locks to ground on the armature of the A relay.
-When the ST-A relay releases, the E relay operates from ground on the left inner armature of the ST-A relay, make contact of the D relay, to battery through the break contact and winding of the E relay.
-The E relay operated, (a) locks to ground on the armature of the A relay, (b) releases the C and Cl relays, thereby restoring the starting circuit to normal, (c) closes the circuit from battery on the armature of the STP-G magnet, which was opened by the operation of the A relay and leter closed by the operation of the Cl relay, through to the 700 ohm windings of the TR and TR-1 relays.
-When the plug of the test box cord is removed from the test jack, the A relay is released, releasing the B, D and E relays, thereby restoring the test circuit to normal.
+When the STA relay releases, the E relay operates from ground on the left inner armature of the STA relay, make contact of the D relay, to battery through the break contact and winding of the E relay.
+The E relay operated, (a) locks to ground on the armature of the A relay, (b) releases the C and C1 relays, thereby restoring the starting circuit to normal, (c) closes the circuit from battery on the armature of the STP-G magnet, which was opened by the operation of the A relay and later closed by the operation of the C1 relay, through to the 700 ohm windings of the TR and TR-1 relays.
+When the plug of the test box cord is removed from the test jack, the A relay is released, releasing the B. D. and E relays, thereby restoring the test circuit to normal.

-TELL TALE - LINE FINDER SELECTOR
+TELL TALE - LINE FINDER SELECTOR:

-46. Should the selector travel to the tell tale position while hunting, due to the multiple brush not being tripped, the F relay remains operated through its outer winding.
-Ground on the X commutator brush and segment is thereby connected to the lead "To Tell Tale Circuit", giving a visual signal to the attendant.
-As the N commutator segment is open at tell-tele, the district is prevented from advancing from its normal position.
+54. Should the selector travel to the tell tale position while hunting, due to the multiple brush not being tripped, the F relay remains operated through its outer winding.
+Ground on the X commutator brush and segment is thereby connected to the lead "To Tell Tale Circuit," giving a visual signal to the attendant.
+As the N commutator segment is open at tell-tale, the district is prevented from advancing from its normal position.
 The selector in this case is restored to normal manually by the attendant.